wayneclub/Subtitle-Downloader/README.md

   -password, --password         password for Disney Plus and HBOGO Asia

-  -slang, --subtitle-language   Languages of HBOGO Asia's and Disney Plus's subtitles to download (optional) separated by commas
+  -slang, --subtitle-language   languages of subtitles; use commas to separated multiple languages
                                 default: Traditional Chinese
                                 all: download all available languages

-  -alang, --audio-language      Languages of Disney Plus's audio-tracks to download (optional) separated by commas
+  -alang, --audio-language      languages of audio-tracks; use commas to separated multiple languages
 ```
 ## Subtitle Languages